mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 It’s tempting to treat early revenue as proof of demand.
 But in reality, it can be a vanity metric if it’s not attached to a repeatable customer journey or a scalable distribution path.

-Money changes how users behave.
+I've found that money changes how users behave.
 Early adopters are often forgiving, curious, or just willing to experiment.
-They might pay for novelty, to support you, or because they don’t have a better alternative yet.
-That doesn’t mean you’ve built something they’ll stick with—or that the next 1,000 customers will behave the same.
+They might pay for novelty, to support us, or because they don’t have a better alternative yet.
+That doesn’t mean we’ve built something they’ll stick with—or that the next 1,000 customers will behave the same.
 Early success should raise new questions, not silence them:

 - Will users come back without hand-holding?
 - Can this scale without manual intervention?